reactioncommerce/reaction-docs/developer/styleguide.md

 #### Working with variables

 - Use `const` except when a variable is being reassigned.
+- Use string template notation, `${thisVariable} is true` over string concatenation

 ### Methods

 #### Naming methods

 - Methods names should use a verb/noun style when possible, e.g. `checkConfiguration` or `addToCart`.
+- When naming multiple methods acting on the same resource should follow this style, e.g. `cart/items/add`, `cart/items/remove`
 - Methods that return a single value should be singular.
 - Methods whose main purpose is to return a value should use the `get` prefix, e.g. `getShop`.

+#### Working with methods

 - Avoid ternary operators and one-line `if` statements (except in React componenets)

-#### Working with methods

 - Use parenthesis around all method arguments.

 **Do**